polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 cargo run --release -- --dev
 ```

-## Adding Other SRML Modules
+## Adding Other FRAME pallets

 In this guide, we walked through specifically how to import the Contracts module, but as mentioned in the beginning of this guide, each module will be a little different.
-Have no fear, you can always refer to the ["main" Substrate node runtime](https://github.com/paritytech/substrate/blob/master/bin/node/runtime/) which includes nearly every module in the SRML.
+Have no fear, you can always refer to the ["main" Substrate node runtime](https://github.com/paritytech/substrate/blob/master/bin/node/runtime/) which includes nearly every pallet in the FRAME.

 In the `Cargo.toml` file of the Substrate node runtime, you will see an example of how to import each of the different modules, and in the `lib.rs` file you will find how to add each module to your runtime.
 You can basically copy what was done there to your own runtime.